 The trick to elevating woven elements in your living room?
 "Pare back the rest of your space so that the tactility of the weave can speak for itself,” says Sally Pottharst, co-founder of Australian company Armadillo & Co, in a previous MyDomaine interview.

 To create the vibe of actress Gina Rodriguez's home, Decorist designer Sarah Ramirez connected a neutral color palette with sun-drenched tones, nubby accents, and similar patterns in a variety of scales.
 A statement rug and ceramic, metal, and rustic accents complete the breezy aesthetic.
 “I especially love the way the little details tie the room together without being obvious,” Sarah told MyDomaine.

 This polished, yet industrial feel of this New York loft is actually kid-friendly.
-With the help of Megan Grehl, interior designer at Homepolish, this living room features a couch made from stain resistant fabric, while side tables and trunks provide additional storage.
+With the help of Megan Grehl, this living room features a couch made from stain-resistant fabric, while side tables and trunks provide additional storage.
 Oversize table lamps emphasize the space's height.

 Avoid darker hues to create a Scandinavian-inspired living room.
 While all-white everything is totally on-brand, pops of blue, pink, and green accents are also common.
 Favor design elements like natural wood (beech, ash, pine, for example), faux fur blankets and rugs, and clean lines.

 Midcentury shapes meet menswear-inspired patterns like classic stripes, and small scale patterns are versatile and unexpected.
 For inspiration, look to The Inside's collaboration with GQ.